 - Determining the patient’s treatment wishes.
 It is important for patients to create the advance directive or living will they need to document their personal treatment preferences while they are still of sound mind.
 Patients who arrive at hospice to peacefully live out the rest of their lives don’t always want every type of life-sustaining medical treatment that doctors can provide.
 Their treatment wishes need to be put to paper to ensure that their wishes are respected.

 - For almost every patient who enters hospice care, there is no exit except through death.
 Since hospice represents the end of life for those patients, it is more important than ever for them to ensure that they have the estate planning tools they need to document their legacy intentions.
 Everyone should have a Last Will and Testament.
 Many may need trusts or other planning tools to preserve assets from estate taxes.
 Inheritances need to be determined and steps taken to secure those legacy goals.

 Your California elder law attorney can help you address those important concerns and secure the protection you need to ensure that all your final wishes are documented.
 That attorney can also help to establish the patient’s mental fitness to guard against future attempts to throw out wills and other documents due to claims that the client lacked the necessary mental capacity.

 How Can a California Elder Law Attorney Help Patients Receiving Hospice Care?

-At the Law Office of Roy W. Litherland, we understand how difficult the hospice care environment and process can be, and we make every effort to approach client concerns in a manner that recognizes the sensitive nature of these circumstances.
+At the Litherland, Kennedy & Associates, APC, Attorneys at Law, we understand how difficult the hospice care environment and process can be, and we make every effort to approach client concerns in a manner that recognizes the sensitive nature of these circumstances.
 We’ll work with you to ensure that your legal concerns about important elder law matters are properly addressed in a way that provides your family with maximum protection.
-If you’d like to schedule your consultation with a California elder law attorney, contact us online or call (408) 356-9200 in Campbell or (831) 476-2400 in Aptos.
+If you’d like to schedule your consultation with a California elder law attorney, contact us online or call (408) 356-9200 in Campbell.